darwinia-network/darwinia.js-1.0-deprecated/README.md

 ### Generating

-We can run the generate command via `yarn build:interfaces`, generate api-augment from Metadata.
+We can run the generate command via `yarn build:interfaces`, generate all chain's api-augment from Metadata.
 And run via `yarn build:defs`, generate types from customer definition in definitions.ts files and runtime lookup types.

 Now if we check the actual output against the source via yarn lint, we would see that valid output has been generated -
 ```